runa91/empty_pytorch3d/README.md

 	cd /lustre/home/nrueegg/empty_pytorch3d
 	condor_submit_bid 300 example/run_example.sub

-Python, CUDA, cuDNN and Python versions can be changed.
+Python, CUDA and cuDNN versions can be changed.
 To do so modify scripts/install.sh.